-- Government mobile broadband products and services, which provide military and government users with high-speed, real-time, broadband and multimedia connectivity in key regions of the world, as well as line-of-sight and beyond-line-of-sight ISR missions. - Government satellite communication systems, which offer an array of portable, mobile and fixed broadband modems, terminals, network access control systems and antenna systems, and include products designed for manpacks, aircraft, UAVs, seagoing vessels, ground-mobile vehicles and fixed applications. - Secure networking, cybersecurity and information assurance products and services, which provide advanced, high-speed IPbased "Type 1" and HAIPE-compliant encryption solutions that enable military and government users to communicate information securely over networks, and that protect the integrity of data stored on computers and storage devices. - Tactical data links, including our BATS-D handheld Link 16 radios, our STT 2-channel radios for manned and unmanned applications, "disposable" defense data links, and our MIDS and MIDS-JTRS terminals for military fighter jets.
+- Government mobile broadband products and services, which provide military and government users with high-speed, real-time, broadband and multimedia connectivity in key regions of the world, as well as line-of-sight and beyond-line-of-sight ISR missions. - Government satellite communication systems, which offer an array of portable, mobile and fixed broadband modems, terminals, network access control systems and antenna systems, and include products designed for manpacks, aircraft, UAVs, seagoing vessels, ground-mobile vehicles, space-based systems and fixed applications. - Secure networking, cybersecurity and information assurance products and services, which provide advanced, high-speed IPbased "Type 1" and HAIPE-compliant encryption solutions that enable military and government users to communicate information securely, and that protect the integrity of data stored on computers and storage devices. - Tactical data link solutions, which continue to provide certain solutions in the tactical data link space, including our MOJO tactical gateway family of products and simulation environments via our radio frequency generators which test our customers' tactical data links.
+On January 3, 2023 we sold the remainder of our Link-16 TDL Business to L3Harris.
+See Note 4 Discontinued Operations to our consolidated financial statements for additional information.